Find Trade Colleges

 The average amount in student loans that clinical laboratory science majors at University at Buffalo take out while working on their Bachelor's Degree is $17,764.

-A rank of #4 on this year’s list means Rutgers University - New Brunswick is a great place for clinical/medical laboratory science students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at Rutgers University - New Brunswick helped the school earn the #4 place on this year’s ranking of the most popular clinical/medical laboratory science schools in the Middle Atlantic Region .
 Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 About 81% of the students majoring in clinical laboratory science at the school are women while 19% are male.